kevinsimper/kevinsimper.dk/app/blog/posts/continuous-deployment-with-cloud-run-and-cloud-build.md

 ## Create a small example app

 Let us create a small app first that we will use.
 Let us create a small node.js server.
-If you already know how to do this you can skip to the next section here:
+If you already know how to do this you can skip to the next section here: [Setting up Continuous Integration with Cloud Build](#setting-up-continuous-integration-with-cloud-build)

 ### Creating a small node.js server